pleasedonotdisturb/search-bar-ui/README.md

-# search-bar-ui
+# Search Bar UI
 A simple, extending search bar on hover.

+## Credits
-Originally created by DarkCode.
+- Originally created by DarkCode
+- Font (Inter) from Google Fonts
+- Icons from Font Awesome